Soybean futures expected to trade sideways: Angel Commodities

 According to Angel Commodities, Soybean futures expected to trade sideways in coming days due to lower physical demand by the oil mills.

-NCDEX Soybean edged higher on Monday due to short covering from lower levels to close at 3,712 rupees per 100 kg.
+NCDEX Jun Soybean closed higher on Thursday but traded in a range for this week to close at 3,721 rupees per 100 kg.
+This year soybean area may be higher as prices are higher than MSP of 3399 rupees per 100 kg.
 We have seen downtrend in prices last week due to lower demand for crushing on expectation of improving edible oil imports.
 As per latest SOPA press release, soybean arrivals for the Oct-Apr period pegged at 81 lt, up by 21.8% on year.
-Until April, country crushed about 62 lt of soybean compared to 55.5 lt last year for same period.
+Until April, country crushed about 62 lt of soybean compared to 55.5 lt last year.
 As SEA, soymeal exports are revised higher to 13.58 lt, up 14.3% in 2018/19.
 SEA revised March 2018 exports figures to 2.15 lt which is highest single month exports in last 26 months.
 USDA in its monthly report forecast output at 109 lt in 2019/20, down 5% compared to last year.
-Lower crude soybean oil stocks at port may support soybean prices but lowering of tariff on edible oils and lower soyoil in international market pressurize soybean.
+Lower crude soybean oil stocks at port may support soybea but lowering of tariff on edible oils and lower soyoil in international market pressurize soybean.

-CBOT Soybean closed lower on Tuesday as a media report that the Trump is considering large aid payments for soy farmers which may expand planting of the crop this season.
-President Trump is considering $2/bu trade aid for soybeans, though no other details or official announcements have been made.
-In a weekly U.S. Department of Agriculture report that showed farmers had seeded just 19% of their intended soybean acreage as of May 19.
-The fiveyear average is 47%.
+CBOT Soybean closed lower on concerns about trade with China, expectations for boost in plantings as farmers will switch acres intended for corn to soybeans due to weather delays.
+The Export Sales report released showed 535,848 MT of old crop soybeans sold during the week of May 16.
+That was a 44.5% jump from last week and well above last year for this time.

 Outlook